Biotechnology and genetic engineering

 While the benefits of biotechnology are substantial, they are accompanied by ethical and environmental concerns.
 Issues such as ecosystem disruption, human health risks, and the moral implications of genetic manipulation are actively debated.
 The containment of genetically engineered organisms is crucial to prevent unintended ecological impacts, and regulatory frameworks exist to ensure safe experimentation and release.
 As biotechnology continues to evolve, it poses both exciting possibilities and challenges that require careful consideration and oversight.

-Definitions: Biotechnology is the use of living organisms, or substances obtained from such organisms, to produce products or processes of value to humankind; genetic engineering is the manipulation of deoxyribonucleic acid (DNA) and the transfer of genes or gene components from one species to another.
+DEFINITIONS: Biotechnology is the use of living organisms, or substances obtained from such organisms, to produce products or processes of value to humankind; genetic engineering is the manipulation of deoxyribonucleic acid (DNA) and the transfer of genes or gene components from one species to another.

 Biotechnology has made tremendous advances possible in human and veterinary medicine, agriculture, food production, and other fields.
 However, debates continue regarding the potential of biotechnology, in particular genetic engineering, to produce organisms that may disrupt ecosystems, negatively affect human health, or be used in ethically inappropriate ways.

 The term “biotechnology” is relatively new in the twenty-first century, but the practice of biotechnology is as old as civilization.
 Civilization did not evolve until humans learned to produce food crops and domestic livestock through the controlled breeding of selected plants and animals.
-The pace of modifying organisms accelerated during the twentieth century.
+The pace of modifying organisms accelerated during the twentieth and into the twenty-first century.
 Through carefully controlled breeding programs, plant architecture and fruit characteristics of crops were modified to facilitate mechanical harvesting.
 Plants were developed to produce specific drugs or spices, and microorganisms were selected to produce antibiotics such as penicillin and other useful medicinal and food products.

 The ability to utilize artificial media to propagate plants led to the development of a technology called tissue culture.
 In some plant tissue culture, the tissue is treated with the proper plant hormones to produce masses of undifferentiated cells called callus tissue, which can also be separated into single cells to establish a cell suspension culture.
 Specific drugs or other chemicals can be produced with callus tissue and cell suspensions, or this tissue can be used to regenerate entire plants.
 Tissue culture technology is used as a propagation tool in commercial-scale plant production.

 Numerous advances have also occurred in animal biotechnology.
 Artificial insemination, the process in which semen is collected from the male animal and deposited into the female reproductive tract through artificial techniques rather than natural mating, emerged as a practical procedure around the onset of the twentieth century, although as early as 1784, Italian biologist Lazzaro Spallanzani successfully inseminated a dog.
 Males in species such as cattle can sire hundreds of thousands of offspring through artificial insemination, whereas they could sire only fifty or fewer through natural means.
+As biotechnology evolved, artificial insemination technology also improved, enabling selective breeding through genome editing with tools like CRISPR (clustered regularly interspaced short palindromic repeats) and Cas9 (CRISPR-associated protein 9).
+Other advancements included sorting semen by sex using flow cytometry and genomic selection to produce animals with desirable traits.

 Embryo transfer is a technique used in humans to facilitate conception after in vitro fertilization, a procedure in which eggs are surgically removed from the ovaries and manually combined with sperm in a laboratory.
 Once fertilization and cell division are confirmed, the embryos are placed in the uterus.
 The eggs may be supplied by a woman who is unable to conceive naturally but who can carry a child to term.
-They may also be provided by an egg donor to a woman who cannot otherwise get pregnant; or a woman who cannot carry a child to term may supply eggs to be fertilized in vitro and implanted in a surrogate mother.
+They may also be provided by an egg donor to a woman who cannot otherwise get pregnant, or a woman who cannot carry a child to term may supply eggs to be fertilized in vitro and implanted in a surrogate mother.
 Superovulation is the process in which females that are to provide eggs are injected with hormones to stimulate increased egg production.
 Embryo splitting is the mechanical division of an embryo into identical twins, quadruplets, sextuplets, and so on.
 Both superovulation and embryo splitting have made routine embryo transfers possible.
 In livestock, embryo transfer technology is used to combine the sperm from a superior male animal and several eggs, each of which can then be split into several offspring, from a superior female.
 The resulting embryos can then be transferred to the reproductive tracts of inferior surrogate females.

 Recombinant DNA Technology

-Biotechnological advances have enabled scientists to tap into the world gene pool.
+Biotechnological advances have enabled scientists to tap into the world's gene pool.
 This technology has great potential, and its full magnitude is far from being fully realized.
 Theoretically, it is possible to transfer one or more genes or gene segments from any organism in the world into any other organism.
 Because genes ultimately control how an organism functions, gene transfer can have a dramatic impact on agricultural resources and human health.

 Research has provided the means by which genes can be identified and manipulated at the molecular and cellular levels.
 This identification and manipulation depend primarily on recombinant DNA technology.
-In concept, recombinant DNA methodology is fairly easy to comprehend, but in practice it is rather complex.
+In concept, recombinant DNA methodology is fairly easy to comprehend, but in practice, it is rather complex.
 The genes in all living cells are very similar in that they are all composed of the same chemical, deoxyribonucleic acid, or DNA.
 The DNA of all cells, whether from bacteria, plants, lower animals, or humans, is very similar, and when DNA from a foreign species is transferred into a different cell, it functions exactly as the native DNA functions; that is, it codes for protein.

-The simplest protocol for this transfer involves the use of a vector, usually a piece of circular DNA called a plasmid, which is removed from a microorganism such as a bacterium and cut open by an enzyme called a restriction endonuclease or restriction enzyme.
+The simplest protocol for this transfer involves using a vector, usually a circular piece of DNA called a plasmid, which is removed from a microorganism such as a bacterium and cut open by an enzyme called a restriction endonuclease.
 A section of DNA from the donor cell that contains a previously identified gene of interest is cut out from the donor cell DNA by the same restriction endonuclease.
-The section of donor cell DNA with the gene of interest is then combined with the open plasmid DNA, and the plasmid closes with the new gene as part of its structure.
-The recombinant plasmid (DNA from two sources) is placed back into the bacterium, where it will replicate and code for protein just as it did in the donor cell.
+The section of donor cell DNA with the gene of interest is then combined with the open plasmid DNA, and the plasmid is closed with the new gene as part of its structure.
+The recombinant plasmid (DNA from two sources) is placed back into the bacterium, where it will replicate and code for a protein just as it did in the donor cell.
 The bacterium can be cultured and the gene product (protein) harvested, or the bacterium can be used as a vector to transfer the gene to another species, where it will also be expressed.
-This transfer of genes, and therefore of inherited traits, between different species has revolutionized biotechnology and provides the potential for genetic changes in plants and animals that have not yet been envisioned.

 Biotechnology and Agriculture

 Biotechnology has had a tremendous impact on agriculture.
 Traditional breeding programs may be too slow to keep pace with the needs of a rapidly expanding human population.
-Biotechnology provides a means of developing higher-yielding crops in one-third of the time it takes to develop them though traditional plant breeding programs because the genes for desired characteristics can be inserted directly into a plant without having to go through several generations to establish the trait.
+Biotechnology provides a means of developing higher-yielding crops in one-third of the time it takes to develop them through traditional plant breeding programs because the genes for desired characteristics can be inserted directly into a plant without going through several generations to establish the trait.
 Also, there is often a need or desire to diversify agricultural production in a given area, but soil or climate conditions may severely limit the amount of diversification that can take place.
 Biotechnology can provide the tools to help solve this problem: Crops with high cash value can be developed to grow in areas that would not support unmodified versions of such crops.
 In addition, biotechnology can be used to increase the cash value of crops, as plants can be developed that can produce new and novel products such as antibiotics, hormones, and other pharmaceuticals.

 Biotechnology also plays an important role in the livestock industry.
-Bovine somatotropin, a hormone that stimulates growth in cattle, is harvested from recombinant bacteria and injected in dairy cattle to enhance milk production.
+Bovine somatotropin, a hormone that stimulates growth in cattle, is harvested from recombinant bacteria and injected into dairy cattle to enhance milk production.
 However, questions have arisen as to whether overstimulating milk production is humane or healthy for cows, and fears regarding the health implications for humans consuming milk that contains bovine hormone residues have made many people seek organic dairy products free from artificial hormones.
 Some countries do not allow the use of these hormones in milk intended for human consumption.

 Researchers are exploring the possibilities of genetically engineering animals that can resist disease or produce novel and interesting products such as pharmaceuticals.
 The cloning of Dolly the sheep in Scotland in 1996 opened a whole new avenue in the use of biotechnology for livestock production.
 The use of cloning technology in conjunction with surrogate mothers provides the means to produce a whole herd of genetically superior animals in a short period of time.
 However, reproductive cloning is expensive, its success rate is low, and many cloned animals have been found to be unhealthy and short-lived.